CambridgeUniversityPress/Interstellar-and-Intergalactic-Medium/README.md

 ## Software Requirements

 All notebooks were developed in Python 3 using the [Anaconda Python distribution](www.anaconda.com).
 Primary packages used are numpy, scipy, pandas, matplotlib, and astropy.

-LaTeX is required for rendering math symbols in the notebooks.
+LaTeX is required for math symbols in the notebooks.

 Additional packages we used for a few of the figures that are not part of the Anaconda distribution are: